iyu46/RemovedConnectionAlerts/README.md

 The UI will appear like below, with your recent removals (within the last 24 hours) being at the top, and the rest at the bottom of the window.

 This UI will also automatically appear when a removal is detected.

-Updating your cache will manually check your friends and servers lists for updates:

 ![RemovedConnectionAlerts UI](https://raw.githubusercontent.com/iyu46/RemovedConnectionAlerts/main/screenshots/window_example.png)